What is the purpose of an annual report?

 It is not enough that these documents are filed on time with the proper entity.
 Businesses need to make sure their reports are also backed up by enough data to stand up to inquiry if questions are raised.
 Additionally, you must file an annual report in every state in which your business is registered, so it may be necessary to repeat the process and manage multiple deadlines and different requirements.

 What happens if I fail to file an annual report?

-Failing to file an annual report when and where it is required will result in consequences, including the revocation of a company’s legal standing.
-Once a company loses its standing, it could lose its trade name and risk potential administrative dissolution or revocation of its right to do business in the state if the issue goes on and isn’t fixed.
-There may be additional tax or legal consequences in the form of fines, penalties, and lawsuits.
+Failing to file an annual report when and where it is required can result in consequences, including late fees or the revocation of a company's legal standing.
+Once a company loses its standing, it could lose its trade name and risk potential administrative dissolution or revocation of its right to do business in the state if the issue isn't fixed.
+There may also be additional tax or legal consequences in the form of fines, penalties, and lawsuits.